 Apartments South consists of Greenway Apartments, Millbrook Square, University Drive, and Village East apartments.
 The total number of residents is around 600 upperclassmen students.

 Apartments North consists of The Lofts, Rosedale Court, Kingsland Avenue and Washington Avenue Apartments.

 The university approves students for housing accommodations based on a medical need and/or disability status.
 If you have needs that make it necessary for a specific assignment we want to make sure you have enough time to make appointments and gather the supporting documentation required when submitting the request through the Disability Resource Office.
 The deadline to submit your request is December 6, 2019.
 We encourage you to visit the Requesting Housing Accommodations for comprehensive instructions.

 This notification will define the type of accommodations that you are approved for but not the actual building and room assignment.
 A typical type of accommodation would be a single room or perhaps a building with an elevator.

-Once approved for an accommodation, Residential Life will contact you later in the spring semester regarding the actual room assignment.
+Once approved for an accommodation, Residential Life will contact you later in the spring semester regarding your actual room assignment.
 Your assignment will be published after the application process closes.
-The application process opens on February 1 and closes on February 8.
-Failure to complete the application by the deadline will result in the loss of the assignment.
+In order to be considered for a housing accommodation, you must complete the housing application by the deadline.

 For an in depth understanding of the Cancellation Policy, please visit Room Cancellation Policy.